MEDICAL MASSAGE vs MEDICAL MYSTERY (a.k.a. Essential Dyskinesia)

 by Ross Turchaninov, MD

-I would like to share with our readers a very unique case which was recently treated in our clinic.
-For this patient the medical massage actually cured the medical condition which was labeled as a medical mystery by several physicians.
-It worked when all other medical modalities failed.
+I would like to share with our readers a unique case that was recently treated in our clinic.
+For this patient, the medical massage effectively treated the medical condition, which had been labeled a medical mystery by several physicians.
+It was effective when all other medical modalities had failed.
 This case is for educational purposes only, and it doesn’t participate in our yearly contest for the ‘Best Case of the Month’.

 Clinical History

-The patient is 17 years old, completely healthy A-grade student active in school and after school programs (he is the leader of a rock band).
-In December of 2009 he had severe flu infection.
-Two weeks after what seemed like complete recovery without any other clinical triggers he developed a very unusual medical condition.
-The patient started to experience uncontrollable bi-lateral muscle contractions of the upper shoulders and neck muscles or shrug-type movements.
-Muscle contractions were very intense and both shoulder simultaneously and constantly jumped up.
-These contractions were uncontrollable and they continued even at night after the patient fell asleep from complete exhaustion.
+The patient is 17 years old, completely healthy, an A-grade student, active in school and after-school programs (he is the leader of a rock band).
+In December of 2009, he had a severe flu infection.
+Two weeks after what seemed like complete recovery without any other clinical triggers, he developed a very unusual medical condition.
+The patient began to experience uncontrollable, bilateral muscle contractions in the upper shoulder and neck muscles, resembling shrug-type movements.
+Muscle contractions were very intense, and both shoulders simultaneously and constantly jumped up.
+These contractions were uncontrollable, and they continued even at night after the patient fell asleep from complete exhaustion.
+Sleep pattern is greatly affected.

-The patient was seen by a family physician, internal medicine physician as well as two neurologists.
-For almost month and a half he was examined with all possible tests from a brain MRI to various blood tests.
+The patient was seen by a family physician, an internal medicine physician, and two neurologists.
+For almost a month and a half, he was examined with all possible tests, from a brain MRI to various blood tests.
 All tests confirmed that he was completely healthy, but the involuntary contortions did not stop even for a second.

-The case became a complete medical mystery and the best diagnosis was proposed as ‘Essential Dyskynesia’ which means movement disorder of an unknown nature.
-The only way the involuntary contractions were controlled was by a cocktail of high a dosage of Benadryl and strong sedative medications.
-The medications helped to reduce the intensity of the involuntary contractions but they made the patient heavily sedated and he wasn’t able to attend school.
+The case became a complete medical mystery, and the best diagnosis proposed was ‘Essential Dyskinesia’, a movement disorder of unknown origin.
+The only way the involuntary contractions were controlled was by a cocktail of high doses of Benadryl and strong sedative medications.
+The medications helped to reduce the intensity of the involuntary contractions, but they made the patient heavily sedated, and he wasn’t able to attend school.

-Neurologists told his parents that the nature of these contractions is unknown and they may disappear with time or they may stay with the patient for the rest of his life.
-He was simply sent home.
+Neurologists told his parents that the nature of these contractions is unknown, and they may disappear with time or they may stay with the patient for the rest of his life.
+He was sent home.

 Clinical Symptoms

-At this point the desperate parents brought the patient to our clinic for initial evaluation.
-Despite that we had phone conversation with the parents before appointment no one in our office expected to see how violent these contractions were.
-Both shoulders were constantly jumping and the patient didn’t have any control over contractions.
-It was difficult to believe but both shoulders constantly jumped up to the height of almost 3 inches!
+At this point, the desperate parents brought the patient to our clinic for initial evaluation.
+Despite that, we had a phone conversation with the parents before the appointment, no one in our office expected to see how violent these contractions were.
+Both shoulders were constantly jumping, and the patient didn’t have any control over contractions.
+It was difficult to believe, but both shoulders constantly jumped up to the height of almost 3 inches, 24 hours per day, even during exhausted sleep!

 The range of neck and shoulder movement was completely normal, but involuntary contractions continued even while the patient executed each movement separately.
-The palpation of the cervical and shoulder muscles showed complete chaos of their contractile function to the degree that myofibrills in one part of the muscle contracted in the completely opposite regime compared to the myofibrills in other parts of the same muscle.
-This was a completely bizarre clinical picture.
+The palpation of the cervical and shoulder muscles showed complete chaos of their contractile function to the degree that myofibrils in one part of the muscle contracted in the opposite direction compared to the myofibrils in other parts of the same muscle.
+This was a bizarre clinical picture.

-As I mentioned above the brain and spinal cord MRI didn’t find any abnormalities.
-Consider that we assumed that something happened in the lower motor centers in the spinal cord and that they lost control over the activity of proprioreceptors, first of all muscle spindle receptors.
+As I mentioned above, the brain and spinal cord MRI didn’t find any abnormalities.
+Consider that we assumed that something happened in the lower motor centers in the spinal cord and that they lost control over the activity of proprioceptors, first of all, muscle spindle receptors.

 Treatment